Fire & EMS Operations

 The Operations Division is responsible for community safety and emergency response.
 The Operations Division is the largest division of the department and is under command of the Operations Chief.
 This division consists of the Health and Safety Office, Communications Center and Line Operations sections of the department.

-The Health and Safety Office is responsible for the community risk reduction program and the Community Outreach, Referral and Education (CORE) Team as well as the health, wellness, and safety of all department employees.
-The Health and Safety Officer leads a group of three Safety Officers, one Community Risk Reduction Coordinator and one firefighter/paramedic assigned to the CORE Team.
+The Health and Safety Office is responsible for the community risk reduction program, the Community Outreach, Referral and Education (CORE) Team, the Mobile Crisis Team (MCT), as well as the health, wellness, and safety of all department employees.
+The Health and Safety Officer leads a group of three Safety Officers.

 The Communications Center is the central point of contact for EMS and Fire activity in the Municipality of Anchorage.
 The center is led by a battalion chief and is staffed with 20 highly trained professional public safety communicators who are certified as Emergency Medical Dispatchers and Emergency Fire Dispatchers, as well as being CPR certified.
 They assist citizens calling 911 or the non-emergency number by gathering information, providing pre-arrival instructions and basic life-saving assistance as necessary.
 A computer-aided dispatch system and telephone system combine to allow communicators to gather and then disseminate information quickly when handling emergency calls.